iterative/dvc.org/content/docs/start/data-pipelines/metrics-and-plots.md

 ---
-title: 'Get Started: Metrics, Parameters, and Plots'
+title: 'Get Started: Metrics and Plots'
-description: 'Get started with DVC parameters, metrics, and plots.
-Learn how to capture, evaluate, and visualize ML projects without leaving Git.'
+description: 'Get started with DVC metrics and plots.
+Learn how to capture, evaluate, and visualize ML pipelines.'
 ---

-# Get Started: Metrics, Parameters, and Plots
+# Get Started: Metrics and Plots

 <details>